Rosemary Hall – North Augusta, South Carolina

 Built by James U. Jackson, North Augusta’s founder, Rosemary Hall was home to his daughter Edith and her family until the 1980s.
-Now known as the Rosemary Inn Bed & Breakfast, it is listed on the National Register:
+Now known as the Rosemary Inn Bed & Breakfast, it is a popular destination for travelers to the area.

 (J.U.
 Jackson House) An example of Beaux Arts architecture, Rosemary Hall was built ca. 1900-1902 by James Urquhart Jackson, founder of North Augusta and an influential leader in the growth and development of the town during the first decades of its existence.

 Befitting Jackson’s prominence in the community, the structure has elaborate architectural details, including twelve fluted Corinthian columns supporting a wide entablature accented by a frieze of acanthus leaves, Italian colored glass used in the fanlights and sidelights, and rosemary pine paneling throughout the interior.
 The two-story white clapboard house surmounts a low brick foundation.
 The front façade is highlighted by a wide L-shaped verandah that extends across the front and down the left elevation.
 Twelve fluted Corinthian columns support a wide entablature accented by a frieze of acanthus leaves.
 A rectangular window bordered in colored glass and framed by scrollwork accents the porch pediment.
 Formerly shingled, the tin roof is punctuated by corbel-capped chimneys.